 To delete a node tap it and select

-Delete from the Actions panel.
+Delete from the edit menu.

 Sometimes it is necessary to reorganize nodes into new branches, as more information gets added to the document.
 This is the big advantage of digital visualisation tools compared to paper, it is very easy to do.
-To connect any node, even main nodes, to a new parent tap and drag it onto the new parent.
+To connect any node, even main nodes, to a new parent node tap and drag it onto the new parent node.
 This will move it and all its children.
 They will assume the style of the new parent.

-In the Settings you can choose to deactivate this function so the node always keeps its current style.
+In the Settings you can choose to deactivate this function so the node always keeps its

-If you want to shift the order of your nodes, you can simply drag the node to its new place relative to other existing nodes
+If you want to shift the order of your nodes, you can simply drag the node to its new place relative to other existing

 Alternatively you can use the ⌘+↑/↓ to move a node relative to its siblings.